 In fact, Feynman wrote, “The double-slit experiment contains all the mysteries of quantum mechanics”.
 It is observed that the pattern we got when both slits are open is similar to the plot when waves (shown above) were taken instead of particles.
 This concludes that electrons also interfere and behave as waves as well.
 This arises the regions of zero probability when both slits were open.
 That means that electrons would have hit the screen in the zero probability region if only one slit was open and don’t strike the same region when both slits are open but here, another problem arises - Electron gun was firing one electron at a time so how does an electron know how many slits were open?
 “It seems as if, somewhere on their journey from source to screen, the particles (electrons) acquire information about both slits”, Hawking wrote.

 Many possible explanations were given by many physicists to explain this quantum behavior.
 Feynman said that the electrons take every possible path connecting those two points i.e., from source to screen, an electron can take a straight line path or a path to the Mars and comes back on Earth to strike the screen.
 Looks like the sci-fi movie but it isn’t.
 According to him, when both slits are open, the electron goes through slit 1 and interfere with the path in which it goes through slit 2 which causes the interference.
-I have a different perspective to comprehend this phenomenon (this doesn’t happen in reality, it’s just for understanding): When both the slits are open then, electron divides into two halves which go through each slit, and interfere with each other (Interfering with itself doesn’t produce any effect).
+I have a different perspective to comprehend this phenomenon: When both the slits are open then, electron divides into two halves which go through each slit, and interfere with each other (Interfering with itself doesn’t produce any effect).
 When only one slit is open, it won’t split into two.
 Now, the same question arises: how does an electron know about the slits?
 The answer is simple but intriguing.
 It's because of the uncertainty in the position of an electron.
 It can acquire information about the slits before it reaches there.
 Consider that the electron is about to enter slit 1 but due to uncertainty in its position it could be anywhere near this slit's vicinity.
 For example: electron may be behind the slit or it may be crossing the slit with certain velocity or it may be about to enter the slit.
 So, before the electron reaches slit 1, it can get the information about the slit, and can act accordingly.

 Need of Uncertainty Principle